nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/GETTING_STARTED_WINDOWS.md

 Visit the [Windows Terminal (Preview)](https://www.microsoft.com/en-us/p/windows-terminal-preview/9n0dx20hk701?activetab=pivot:overviewtab) download page and open it in the Microsoft Store App.
 This will be your default terminal (using Ubuntu) which you will use to navigate your file system, and run development tools throughout the course.

 Once Windows Terminal is installed:
-1. Go to the `Start` menu (windows key) and search for Windows Terminal
+1. Go to the `Start` menu (windows key) and search for `Windows Terminal`
-2. Open Windows Terminal (Preview)
+2. Open `Windows Terminal (Preview)`
-3. This will open up a new Command Prompt window by default.
+3. This will open up a new PowerShell Tab by default.
 In the top left corner of the terminal click the `Down Arrow`, and select **Ubuntu** to open a new Ubuntu Tab.

     > Ubuntu will begin to install and you'll be asked to wait for a minute or two for the installation to complete.

 4. Once Ubuntu is done installing, you'll be prompted to create a new user (and its password).

 ### Google Chrome